cmu-lib/portfolio_workshop/IntroR_Materials/introR_pt1/06_missing.md

 ---
 layout: default
-grand_parent: Introduction to R: Getting started with R and RStudio
+grand_parent: Introduction to R Getting started with R and RStudio
 parent: Introduction to R Part 1
 has_children: false
 nav_order: 7